Credit Suisse: Mismarking, 2007

 In 2007, two Credit Suisse traders pleaded guilty to mismarking their securities positions to overvalue them by $3 billion, avoid losses, and increase their year-end bonuses.
 Federal prosecutors and the Securities and Exchange Commission charged that the traders' goal was to obtain lavish year-end bonuses that the mismarking would lead to.
 The traders engaged in what The New York Times called "a brazen scheme to artificially increase the price of bonds on their books to create fictitious profits".
-A team of traders, facing an inquiry from Credit Suisse's internal controls Price Testing group, justified their bond portfolio's inflated value by obtaining "independent" marks from other banks' trading desks.
+A team of traders, facing an inquiry from Credit Suisse's internal controls price testing group, justified their bond portfolio's inflated value by obtaining "independent" marks from other banks' dealing departments.

-The traders secured sham "independent" marks for illiquid securities that they held position in from friends who worked at other financial firms.
+The traders secured sham "independent" marks for illiquid securities that they held positions in from friends who worked at other financial firms.
 Their friends generated prices that valued a number of bonds at the prices that the traders requested, which the traders then recorded as the true value of the bonds.
 The bank was not charged in the case.
 Credit Suisse's outside auditor discovered the mismarkings during an audit.
 Credit Suisse took a $2.65 billion write-down after discovering their traders' mismarking.

+Japan limited income tax case, 2008

+In November 2008, 300 current and former Credit Suisse employees had understated or completely failed to declare stock-based compensation.
+Among all these cases one individual, Takashi Hatta was prosecuted from the investigation done by the Tokyo Regional Taxation Bureau.
+He insisted that he did not intend tax evasion, not realizing Credit Suisse had not withheld income tax, as is usual in Japan.
+After years of investigation and trials, Hatta was acquitted.

 International Emergency Economic Powers Act and New York State Law violations, 2009

-On 16 December 2009, it was announced that the U.S. Dept. of Justice reached a settlement with Credit Suisse over accusations that the bank assisted residents of International Emergency Economic Powers Act sanctioned countries to wire money in violation of the Act as well as New York law from 1995 to 2006.
+On 16 December 2009, it was announced that the US Department of Justice (DOJ) reached a settlement with Credit Suisse over accusations that the bank assisted residents of International Emergency Economic Powers Act-sanctioned countries to wire money in violation of the Act as well as New York law from 1995 to 2006.
 The settlement resulted in Credit Suisse forfeiting $536 million.

-Forex manipulation, 2013

-In 2013, Credit Suisse was fined €83.3 million for forex rates manipulation by the European Union Commission on Competition because of its participation in a cartel detrimental to E.U. consumers and involving several other large international banks.

-U.S. tax fraud conspiracy, 2014
+US tax fraud conspiracy, 2014, 2023

 In 2014, Credit Suisse pleaded guilty to conspiring with Americans to file false tax returns.
 Credit Suisse subsequently paid $2.6 billion in fines and restitution.
-It was reported in 2022 that the Department of Justice had opened an investigation into whether the bank continued to assist clients hide assets from tax authorities despite the terms of the 2014 settlement.
+It was reported in 2022 that the US DOJ had opened an investigation into whether the bank continued to assist clients hide assets from tax authorities despite the terms of the 2014 settlement.
+According to the DOJ in 2023, Credit Suisse violated a plea agreement with US authorities by failing to report secret offshore accounts that wealthy Americans used to avoid paying taxes.